austinsonger/Policy-Portal/configuration-and-change-management.md

 **Infrastructure-as-Code**

-\<PlaceHolder> AWS environments and infrastructure are managed as code.
+`<Company Placeholder>` AWS environments and infrastructure are managed as code.
 Provisioning is accomplished using a set of automation scripts and Terraform code.
 Each new environment is created as a sub-account connected to `&lt;PlaceHolder&gt;-master`.
 The creation and provisioning of a new account follows the instructions documented in the Bootstrap a new AWS environment page of the development wiki.